 But Somalis and Yemenis are now fleeing in the opposite direction, and the U.N. refugee agency (UNHCR) said in April it was planning for a "worst case scenario" of 130,000 refugees to arrive in the Horn of Africa within six months.

-The government has been fighting southern separatists for many years, and faces a threat from al Qaeda militants, both of which have worsened a major humanitarian crisis.
+The government has also been fighting southern separatists for many years, and faces a threat from al Qaeda militants.

-Yemen is the poorest Arab nation, and its economic hardships are aggravated by a lengthy political crisis as well as conflict on several fronts.
+Yemen is the poorest Arab nation, and its economic hardships have been aggravated by a lengthy political crisis as well as conflict on several fronts.
 It has high levels of unemployment, rapid population growth and diminishing water resources.